-species, diameter, height, age and anticipated lifespan-which can be used to develop and implement a comprehensive street tree planting program that will start to fill in and identify empty spots for planting, trees which will need replacement in upcoming years, and a rotation schedule.
-This planting effort is perfect for a sponsorship or adopt-a-tree program.

-- The city code should be reviewed with an eye toward finding requirements in the city tree ordinance that complicate or undermine the goals of this open space plan. - Pollinator habitats should be encouraged and promoted throughout the city to help support the regional bee population and other pollinators.
+- There is wide consensus on the need for more neighborhood parks, playgrounds in the urban residential neighborhoods, particularly in Midtown. - Thanks to the tree inventory, the city has detailed digital data on every street tree species, diameter, height, age and anticipated lifespan-which can be used to develop and implement a comprehensive street tree planting program that will start to fill in and identify empty spots for planting, trees which will need replacement in upcoming years, and a rotation schedule.
+This planting effort is perfect for a sponsorship or adopt-a-tree program. - The city code should be reviewed with an eye toward finding requirements in the city tree ordinance that complicate or undermine the goals of this open space plan. - Pollinator habitats should be encouraged and promoted throughout the city to help support the regional bee population.